ni/nimi-python/docs/nidmm/functions.rst

     Returns an array of values from a previously initiated multipoint measurement.
-The number of measurements the DMM makes is determined by the values you specify for the **Trigger\_Count** and **Sample\_Count** parameters of :py:func:`nidmm.configure_multi_point`.
-You must first
-    call :py:func:`nidmm.initiate` to initiate a measurement before calling this function.
+The number of measurements the DMM makes is determined by the values you specify for the **Trigger\_Count** and **Sample\_Count** parameters of niDMM\_ConfigureMultiPoint.
+You must first call niDMM\_Initiate to initiate a measurement before calling this function.

     :param maximum_time: Specifies the **maximum\_time** allowed for this function to complete in milliseconds.
 If the function does not complete within this time